 - Letter from Dean, Chancellor, or Vice President: demonstrating support for the nomination.
 (Note: The dean, chancellor, or vice president may serve as the nominator.)

-- Supporting Letters: at least three, not more than five from the nominee's peers in and outside the University, requiring at minimum one from outside the university; again, these should focus on personal knowledge as above.
+- Supporting Letters: at least three, but not more than five, from the nominee's peers in and outside the University, requiring at minimum one from outside the University; again, these should focus on personal knowledge as above.
 These are in addition to the letter from the nominator and the letter from the dean, chancellor, or vice president (the dean, chancellor, or vice president may serve as the nominator).

 - Nomination Summary: 250 words or less, restricted to outlining the nominee's accomplishments, excluding degrees and appointments (see sample citations).